sapalombo21/City-Reviewer/README.md

 [Wireframe](https://www.figma.com/file/dek7vLHMPiYG9b76OiPPNU/city-review?node-id=0%3A1)
 ## Next Steps
 * Learn how to use the WikiData API (documentation is terrible)
-* WikiData will allow me to find official photos and local attractions
+* WikiData is terrible and defies all programming standards, I will use google instead
 * Rating system, user profiles, visual enhancements
 * More functionality for better user experience